CSS: Display Property

 display-box

-- pretent the tag does not exist, only the inner text.
+display: contents- pretent the tag does not exist, only the inner text.

-- as if the element does not exist.
+display: none- as if the element does not exist.

 Universal CSS Property Values

-- browser's initial value.
+display: initial- browser's initial value.

-display: unset
+display: unset-

 same as

-if the property inherits, else same asinitial
+inheritif the property inherits, else same asinitial.